 Image Guided Radiotherapy (IGRT)

-IGRT has the advantage of monitoring changes in tumour size and location during radiation treatment with the use of imaging modalities like Cone-beam Computed Tomography and Ultrasound.
+IGRT has the advantage of monitoring changes in tumor size and location during radiation treatment with the use of imaging modalities like Cone-beam Computed Tomography and Ultrasound.
 This enhances accuracy in the treatment position and allows for fine-tuning of radiation dose and technique when necessary.

 Volumetric Arc Therapy (VMAT)

 VMAT delivers radiation continuously while the treatment gantry rotates around the patient.
 The advantage is more conformal radiation treatment delivery in a shorter time, from between five and ten minutes to 1 and 1.5 minutes (single arc treatment)2 with increased accuracy, speed and comfort.
-The aperture of the multi-leaf collimator, dose rate and rotation speed can be varied to suit the different levels of treatment intensity required of the tumour site.
+The aperture of the multi-leaf collimator, dose rate and rotation speed can be varied to suit the different levels of treatment intensity required of the tumor site.

 Stereotactic Radiosurgery (SRS) and Radiotherapy (SRT)

 SRS and SRT involve treating small tumors using several radiation beams targeted at the tumor from different directions delivering a high dose with uncompromised precision.
 Thus, the treatment requires the patient to remain still and immobilization aids such as head frame or mask (in head and neck cancers) may be used.
 SRS and SRT usually involve single or fewer sessions of treatment and are particularly suited for tumors in the brain3, lung, liver and spine.

 This treatment method involves the temporary placement of tiny radiation sources very near to the tumor to allow a high dose of radiation to be delivered safely right at the tumour site while minimizing exposure to surrounding healthy tissues.
 Gynecology cancers4 and prostate cancers are tumors most commonly treated by HDR3DBT.